sscolnick-IT/example_work/terraform/Terraform_README.md

   - Run terraform to run this code and provision infrastructure on my server
   - Once deployment of new VM's is finished I can go directly run my Ansible playbooks and configure the machine.

+Examples of these files can be found in the terraform folder.